shieldproject/shield/docs/API.md

      -H 'Content-Type: application/json' \
      -X POST https://shield.host/v2/unlock -d '
 {
-  "current_master_password" : "your CURRENT master password",
+  "current" : "your CURRENT master password",
-  "new_master_password"     : "what you want to change it to" }'
+  "new"     : "what you want to change it to"
+}'
 ```